 If you’re not familiar with goji berries, you really need to get to know them!
 These delicious little fruit nuggets are packed with nutrients.
 They go well in baked goods, granola, trail mixes, sauces, and snacks.
 They’re also a fantastic addition to drinks like teas and smoothies.
 Even your little pups can get in on the action with grain-free goji berry dog treats!

 What Are Goji Berries?

-The majority of goji berries are cultivated in north-central China.
-Farmers in the United States and Canada also grow goji berries.
+Most goji berries are cultivated in north-central China, although farmers in the U.S. and Canada grow them as well.

 Why Are Goji Berries Healthy?

-Traditional Chinese Medicine uses goji berries to treat conditions such as hypertension and diabetes.
-However, when it comes to pharmaceutical drugs to treat those conditions, in vitro studies have shown a possible interference with warfarin and drugs for hypertension and diabetes (source).
-If you take these medications, be sure to consult your health care practitioner concerning using goji berries.
+Note: In traditional Chinese medicine, goji berries are used to treat conditions such as diabetes and hypertension.
+However, in vitro studies have shown a possible interference with warfarin and other pharmaceutical drugs for diabetes and hypertension.
+If you take these medications, be sure to consult with your doctor before you add goji berries to your diet.

 The antioxidants of goji berries and digestion benefits of ginger make this tea an amazing, traditional way to use these little superfoods!

 - 1 tablespoon Wildly Organic Dried Goji Berries